GWR jigsaws

 A RAILWAY STATION (PADDINGTON STATION IN 1862).

-A Railway Station A Railway Station
+Chad Valley GWR jigsaw puzzle A Railway Station Chad Valley GWR jigsaw puzzle A Railway Station

 150 pieces (approx. 19¼" x 8⅞")